Polar Bears, Arctic Wildlife, and Landscapes

-We invite you to join us on an exciting photo expedition to Svalbard in April 2018, specially arranged for nature photography enthusiasts.
+We invite you to join us on an exciting photo expedition to Svalbard in June 2020, specially arranged for nature photography enthusiasts.
 We have chartered our own private ship, the M/S Origo, for this expedition.
-Strictly limited to 12 guests, we will have three pros on board for a very high instructor to guest ratio.
+Strictly limited to 12 guests, we will have three pros on board for a very high instructor-to-guest ratio.

 We hope to see you on this expedition, have a look at the video below to see what's in store for you!

 based on Cabin Choice

 Polar Bears: Our main target on this expedition is the polar bear.
 In June we are most likely to find them on the drifting ice.
 During the last 15 expeditions (2011–2017) our local guides have seen and photographed more than 250 of them.
 It’s one thing to see a lot of bears—but getting close to them in great light is quite another!

 Imagine the thrill of spotting one of these magnificent creatures at a distance, and then approaching carefully to get shots like this.
 We may get lucky and find a mom with cubs—or a bear with a kill—or even males sparring.
 While we can never guarantee any sightings, our guides have years of experience and have perfected their approach, providing unforgettable encounters with the King of the Arctic.
 The resulting images have won awards in competitions such as BBC WPY, Natures Best, and GDT.